 9. Use Compact Lighting Solutions

 Lighting sets the mood in any small environment.
-In a camper, you want it functional but warm and inviting.
+In a camper, you want it functional but still warm and inviting.
+The right glow at night is honestly half the cozy feeling, and these cozy camper lighting ideas walk you through the softest, most space-friendly options.

 Style Notes

-• Install LED strip lights under cabinets for gentle glow.
+- Install LED strip lights under cabinets for a gentle glow.

-IMO soft, adjustable lighting is the real secret to cozy minimalist vibes at night.
+From what I’ve gathered, soft and adjustable lighting is the real secret to a cozy minimalist vibe after dark.

 10. Stick to Simple Window Treatments

 Windows are natural focal points in a camper.
-Keep treatments minimal to let in light and maintain a sleek look.
+Keep treatments minimal to let in light and hold onto that sleek, open look.

 Decorating Details

-• Use roller shades in neutral colors for modern style.
+- Use roller shades in neutral colors for a modern style.

 Simple window treatments strike a perfect balance between privacy and openness.